meitalbensinai/AlgoTrainingNoSol/4 - DS/DS - Common Ground/3 - Classification/README.md

 ## Practical part:

-In this exercise, we will useIris DataSet  attached to this folder.
+In this exercise, we will use Iris dataset: https://drive.google.com/drive/folders/1oKUGk5J5ocg0g5PREJF6pEQwdO00Fxd5?usp=sharing.

 The data is split to 3 classes: SetosaSilky,  Versicolour,Virginica..